Approaching Kasteleyn transition in frustrated quantum Heisenberg antiferromagnets

 On the decorated honeycomb lattice, Kasteleyn physics appears because the low-energy sector maps onto an effective dimer model on the honeycomb lattice, with however a small and tunable density of monomers.
-This implies that there cannot be a true Kasteleyn transition because the free energy remains analytic in both temperature and monomer density in accordance with Lieb's theorem~\cite{Lieb1970}, and one can at best expect a crossover to take place (monomer-dimer models can only display genuine critical behavior in the form of Berezinskii-Kosterlitz-Thouless \cite{Otsuka2009,Lilichen}, Gaussian, or Potts-type crossovers \cite{Otsuka2011,Otsuka2013}).
-However, the density of monomers can be tuned to an arbitrarily small number, making this crossover sharper and sharper with shifting it towards lower temperature, thus providing an example of emergent Kasteleyn-type criticality and making this implementation a remarkable playground to study the interplay between monomers and the Kasteleyn transition.
+Because the Kasteleyn transition arises from the strict global packing constraint that forces every lattice site to belong to a dimer, it is inherently fragile.
+Even a small finite density of monomer vacancies relaxes this constraint, allowing local rearrangements that smooth out the transition.
+Consequently, as proven by Heilmann and Lieb \cite{Lieb1970}, the free energy remains analytic everywhere in the physical monomer-dimer phase diagram except in the strict zero-monomer limit.
+One can therefore at best expect a crossover to take place (monomer-dimer models can only display genuine critical behavior in the form of Berezinskii-Kosterlitz-Thouless \cite{Otsuka2009,Lilichen}, Gaussian, or Potts-type crossovers \cite{Otsuka2011,Otsuka2013}).
+However, the density of monomers can be tuned to an arbitrarily small values, making the crossover increasingly sharp while shifting it towards lower temperatures.
+This provides an example of emergent Kasteleyn-type criticality and makes the present system a remarkable playground for studying the interplay between monomers and the Kasteleyn transition.

 \paragraph{Heisenberg diamond-decorated honeycomb lattice} We consider two types of nearest-neighbor intra-diamond couplings $J_2$ and $J_2'$ (see Fig.~\ref{fig:zfgspd} and \textit{End Matter} for details).
 The other bonds of each diamond are all equal and denoted by $J_1=1$ hereafter serving as the energy unit.
 This implies that the total spin of each dimer bond is conserved, hence, each dimer is either in a singlet or triplet state, defining separate sectors in the Hilbert space.